ElektraInitiative/libelektra/doc/keynames/README.md

 Because of this escaping mechanism, we call this the _Escaped Name_ of a Key.

-Elektra's Key Names are designed, to mimic UNIX paths to an extent.
+Elektra's Key Names are designed, to mimic Unix paths to an extent.
 To this end we support the commonly used `/.` and `/..`.
 This is one reason, why we need to differentiate between _Canonical_ Key Names and _Non-Canonical_ Key Names.

 ### 2.1.
 (Non-)Canonical (Escaped) Key Names

-Following the syntax of UNIX paths, in Elektra both `/elektra/./version` and `/elektra/version` refer to the same Key.
+Following the syntax of Unix paths, in Elektra both `/elektra/./version` and `/elektra/version` refer to the same Key.
 Similarly, `/elektra/../version` and `/version` refer to the same Key.

 To give each Key a unique Key Name, we need to introduce a _Canonical (Escaped) Key Name_.
-For UNIX paths, we could say that the canonical path is the shortest possible path that refers to a file.
+For Unix paths, we could say that the canonical path is the shortest possible path that refers to a file.
 In Elektra this doesn't quite work, but will use this definition for now.

 > _Note:_ Only Escaped Key Names can be Canonical or Non-Canonical, so we normally omit the "Escaped" specifier.